nguyenthienanh05/nguyenthienanh05.github.io/_posts/2025-02-25-easy-cuda-rev.md

     }
 }
 ```
-And the second transformation is like this for each chunk:
+And the second transformation is like the below for each chunk:
 ```cpp
     const int key = 0xAC;
     for (int i = 255; i >= 0; j++)